 - a) results from monitoring of the external environment, cf. Chapter X of the Activities Regulations.
 The results shall be submitted in accordance with the Guidelines for monitoring of the petroleum activities offshore (M-300) (in Norwegian only).
 Deadline for submitting quality assured drafts of reports from monitoring of seabed habitats (sediments and fauna), baseline surveys and water column monitoring, is 1 April the year after the monitoring took place.
 Deadline for submitting final reports is 1 October.
 Significant deviations from the expected condition or development shall be reported to the Norwegian Environment Agency as soon as possible.
 Other monitoring results shall be submitted as soon as they become available, - b) information on changes in the risk of pollution.
 The information shall include the reasons for the change and remedial measures implemented, - c) annual report in accordance with the Norwegian Environment Agency's Guidelines for reporting from the petroleum activities offshore (M-107) (in Norwegian only).
-Deadline for reporting is the 15th of March the following year.
-The reporting shall take place using Environment Hub (EEH).
-Complete quality assured reports and underlying data shall be available for the Norwegian Environment Agency before expiration of the reporting deadline, - d) plans for environmental monitoring of benthic habitats, as mentioned in Section 54 of the Activities Regulations, shall be submitted to the Norwegian Environment Agency by 1 February in the year the monitoring shall take place.
+Deadline for reporting is the 15th of d) plans for environmental monitoring of benthic habitats, as mentioned in Section 54 of the Activities Regulations, shall be submitted to the Norwegian Environment Agency by 1 March in the year the monitoring shall take place.
 Plans for monitoring of the water column, as mentioned in Section 55 of the Activities Regulations, shall be submitted by 1 April in the year the monitoring shall take place.